 One variation on the follow-up email is …

 Sometimes, you’ll think a deal is long dead and gone, but then your prospect’s situation changes -- and so yours does too.
 Trigger events such as new rounds of funding, executive changes, reopened emails sent long ago, and site revisits by prospects who have gone cold are all good reasons to reach back out.
-Check out this blog post for a list of nine sales trigger events that warrant an email and how to approach each one.

 1) Make them short and sweet.